patrickbroens/TYPO3.CookieConsent/Documentation/Configuration/Constants/Index.rst

    Declaring the domains which should be used in the white- or blacklist is not possible in constants.
    These must be declared in the setup of your TypoScript Template.

+.. _constants-plugin-cookie-consent-checkbrowserdnt:

+plugin.tx\_cookieconsent.checkBrowserDNT
+""""""""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         checkBrowserDNT

+   Data type
+         boolean

+   Description
+         1 (true) when the "Do Not Track" setting of the browser has to be taken into account.

+   Default
+         0

+.. _constants-plugin-cookie-consent-showdenybutton:

+plugin.tx\_cookieconsent.showDenyButton
+"""""""""""""""""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         showDenyButton

+   Data type
+         boolean

+   Description
+         1 (true) shows also the button to deny the consent.
+By clicking this button, the visitor will not be tracked and the cookie bar will not be shown anymore.

+   Default
+         0